 The complainant was also unhappy at being passed over for a promotion and said that the firm had not helped them to progress.
 The solicitor said they had raised a grievance with the firm but did not feel it had been properly dealt with.

 However, we noted that multiple partners were said to have been involved, and the complainant said they had been deliberately targeted.
 The complainant also told us that their issues had been raised with the firm but they were not satisfied that they had been taken seriously.
-If the firm had failed to prevent either coordinated bullying or a culture of bullying by its managers, this could be serious enough for us to take regulatory action, so we decided to investigate.
+If the firm had failed to prevent either sustained bullying or a culture of bullying by its managers, this could result in regulatory action, so we decided to investigate.

 We also reviewed our records to see if there had been any other similar concerns expressed by the firm's staff and there were none.
 We then closed our file after explaining our position to the complainant.

-Case Study 3 - complaints leading to investigation and action against a firm
+Case study 3 - complaints against a firm - investigation and action taken

-We received a number of complaints from the clients of a small, licensed body.
-The complaints were about a newly qualified litigation solicitor and their conduct of various personal injury claims.
+We received a number of complaints from the clients of a licensed body.
+They were about a newly qualified litigation solicitor and their conduct of various personal injury claims.
 These complaints included that they: